joshyhud/josh-hudson/README.md

 In future we will integrate automated accessibility testing, however, accessibility should be a primary concern throughout the build.

-For more information of these standards visit https://www.w3.org/TR/WCAG21/.
+For more information on these standards visit https://www.w3.org/TR/WCAG21/.

 ### Unit Testing